oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-15-externalpropertyfilereferences-object.md

 To mitigate these problems, SARIF allows certain properties of a `run` object and its sub-objects to be stored in separate files.
 We refer to these files as "external property files", and we refer to the file containing the `run` object itself as the "root file".
 We refer to a property that can be stored in an external property file as an "externalizable property."
 We refer to a property that *has* been stored in an external property file as an "externalized property."

-The format of an external property file is described in [§4](#external-property-file-format)
+The format of an external property file is described in [sec](#external-property-file-format)

 A SARIF consumer **SHALL** treat the value of an object-valued property stored in an external property file exactly as if it had appeared inline in the root file as the value of the corresponding property.